-Per information from the Oregon Water Resources Department, nearly 23% of Oregonians rely on domestic wells, or private wells, as their primary source of potable water.
-This makes groundwater protection and well stewardship important to public health.
-ORS 448.271 requires sellers of property to test a well's water quality and to share the result.
-Sellers are required to test for arsenic, nitrate, and total coliform bacteria.
+Water Resources

 The major water resource is the Nehalem River, which traverses this area of the County.
 This river is used for both agriculture and recreation.
-Because of the sedimentary formations in this planning area, drilling for potable water is unpredictable always a gamble.
+Because of the sedimentary formations in this planning area, drilling for potable water is unpredictable_always a gamble.
 Often when water is found in a well it is brackish.
 Most drinking water comes from springs, creeks and streams.